taskett/taskett/_posts/2019-08-28-time-anxiety.md

-PS- I stopped traveling and started seeing a therapist regularly and things are getting better.
+_PS: I stopped traveling and started seeing a therapist regularly and things are getting better.
 I still feel the urge to make every single day.
 But I’ve managed to act on that urge only about 10% of the time, versus 90% of the time before making these changes.
 My goal to stop creating completely until I know I’m creating things from my heart.
-I still feel like I’m losing my identity and my community, but fuck it.
+I still feel like I’m losing my identity and my community, but fuck it._